 The "fertile pit bull" bill has been reintroduced in South Carolina with lower fees.

 Columbia, SC - Last week, it was reported that House Bill 4094 was filed by Rep. Chip Huggins.
 The “fertile pit bull” bill only affects pit bulls that are not spayed or neutered in the state.
 If an owner chooses to keep an unaltered pit bull, the registration fee is only $25.
 Similar legislation introduced in 2019 required a $500 fee.
 The new fee reduces the incentive to st… [Read full blog post]

 The top three regulated dog breeds: pit bulls, rottweilers and wolf-dog hybrids.

 BSL Estimate 2020-2021

 DogsBite.org - Since 2011, we have maintained an estimate of breed-specific laws across the United States, including breed-specific policies governing military housing.
 A decade ago, all three major military divisions -- U.S. Army, U.S. Marine Corps and U.S. Air Force -- banned a group of dangerous dog breeds, chiefly pit bulls, rottweilers and wolf-dog hybrids, d… [Read full blog post]

 Tracking Results: 2006 to Present Day

-Read about breed-specific legislation with strong results.
-Well-written pit bull ordinances save the lives of children, adults, senior citizens and beloved pets.
+Read about cities and counties with successful pit bull laws.
+Well-written breed-specific legislation save the lives and limbs of children, adults, senior citizens and beloved pets.

 Pit Bull Laws Save Lives

 DogsBite.org - Cities and counties in at least 14 states report successful results after enacting a breed-specific ordinance.
-These states include: Arkansas, California, Colorado, Iowa, Kansas, Maryland, Michigan, Missouri, Nebraska, Penn… [Read full blog post]
+These states include: Arkansas, California, Colorado, Iowa, Kansas, Maryland, Michigan, Missou… [Read full blog post]